JoRobert137/FOLLOW_ALONG_ECOMMERCE/README.md

 1. Created a file named AddressCard.jsx under the components folder.
 2. Cretaed a form which uses useState and updates the address of the user.

-## Milestone 22 - Added Endpoitn for adding User Adress.
+## Milestone 22 - Added Endpoint for adding User Address.
 1. Coded the backend endpoint for adding addresses for users.
 2. User authentication for adding address done by sending the token as a param while posting.
 3. Once the address is added, the same is fetched and displayed in the Profile Page under Adresses.

+## Milestone 23 - Select Address Page Added
+1. Created a page to choose address after adding products to cart.
+2. The page displays all the address stored in the user data.
+3. Added the backend code to fetch the previously existing data and display in the 'select-address' page